Lingwei-oy/eye-tracking-orientation-categorization/README.md

 figure out fixation/saccades and moving orientations

-The experiment used head-free method, thus the visual angle can't be calculated Initially the velocity-based method is used to differentiate saccade/fixation, the threshold is selected based on exploratory analysis
+The experiment used head-free method, thus the visual angle can't be calculated Initially the velocity-based method is used to differentiate saccade/fixation, the threshold (80 percentile of absolute distance moved within each time interval) is selected based on exploratory analysis.

 The method I am currently developing is based on Dispersion-Threshold Identification (I-DT) method (Salvucci & Goldberg, 2000)
 It needs two parameters, a minimum duration threshold between 100-200 ms and a dispersion threshold which is estimated based on exploratory analysis